Lebanon Appeal

 UNICEF’s strategy

-UNICEF is also working with partners across sectors on strengthening emergency preparedness and response systems.
+UNICEF is working with partners across sectors on strengthening the emergency preparedness systems at the national and local levels, building on needs assessment and rapid gender analysis.

 Programme targets